joycechew/joycechew.github.io/_pages/home.md

   - /home.html
 ---

 I am an assistant professor of mathematics & statistics at Calvin University.
 I completed my PhD in mathematics at UCLA under the supervision of [Deanna Needell](https://www.math.ucla.edu/~deanna/), where I developed and studied mathematical data analysis methods for geometrically structured data.
+I also worked on methods for topic modeling of large-scale text data.
 Prior to graduate school, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry.
 I am broadly interested in the mathematics of data science; in addition to the areas of my graduate work, I am also interested in low-rank matrix and tensor approximation and issues of bias in machine learning.

 Contact Information
 =====